 As a Bar Model is a drawing, this is the perfect place for it to be used!

 Try using the Bar Model in your problem solving sessions!
-Here are some fantastic Lower Primary, Middle Primary and Upper Primary problem solving cards which can be solved using the CUBES Strategy and the Bar Model together.
+Here are some fantastic addition and subtraction, and multiplication and division problem solving cards which can be solved using the CUBES Strategy and the Bar Model together.

 Why Should We Take Notice of the Bar Model?

 As stated above, the Bar Model originated in Singapore and student success has been evidenced there in a study conducted by Nottingham Trent University.
-Australian educators who are on top of international trends are taking notice and getting in on the Bar Model action.
+Math teachers all over the world are taking notice and getting in on the Bar Model action.

-The effectiveness of the Bar Model has been studied in Australian schools, where it was found that students who ‘represented the information and relationship on the bars successfully solved the problems’.
+The effectiveness of the Bar Model has been studied and it was found that students who ‘represented the information and relationship on the bars successfully solved the problems’.

 What this means for us, as teachers, is that if we teach the Bar Model effectively and get our students using it correctly, we may replicate the successes shown in the research.